Good Sensory Learning Blog

 Posted by Erica Warren on

-Self advocacy is one of the most important skills struggling students can learn.
-Whether it is communicating with a teacher about a best learning approach, a needed testing modification, or a classroom accommodation, self advocacy can assure that students get what they need to learn.
+Self-advocacy is one of the most important skills struggling students can learn.
+Whether it is communicating with a teacher about the best learning approach, a needed testing modification, or a classroom accommodation, self-advocacy can ensure that students get what they need to learn.
 What is Student Self-Advocacy?
 Student self-advocacy is when a learner communicates what he or she needs to a teacher or administrator in an academic environment.
 This skill should be taught in middle school so that students are knowledgeable about the process and procedures by high school.
-Although it sounds easy, it’s actually quite complex, because...
+Although it sounds easy, it’s actually quite complex, because students must...

 Read more →